Septic problem in Waynesboro? Get a fast response — use the quote form or chat.

 What septic components most often need repair?

 The most commonly repaired components are inlet and outlet baffles, tank lids that have deteriorated or cracked, distribution boxes, and the inlet pipe connecting the house to the tank.
-On older concrete tanks, deteriorated baffles are especially common since concrete is vulnerable to hydrogen sulfide corrosion over time.
+Professional septic repair is especially common for deteriorated concrete baffles on older tanks.

 How do I know if my septic system needs repair?

 Warning signs include sewage odors inside or in the yard, slow drains in multiple fixtures, gurgling pipes, backups, and wet or unusually lush patches over the drain field.
-Any of these warrants a prompt inspection — catching a repair-level issue before it progresses to the field lines is almost always cheaper.
+Any of these warrants a prompt septic repair inspection — catching a problem early is always cheaper.

 Should I repair or replace an aging septic system?